vt6/vt6/spec/notes/stefans-notes.md

 Unclear: Which input events are protected in which way (e.g. should the terminal be able to reserve some keybinding or other input action for scrolling the terminal screen (instead of scrolling in a fullscreen application))?

+[5] To avoid inline VT6 messages if this is not the case, similar to how existing applications use isatty() to determine whether to print in color.